stefan-it/modern-bert-ner/README.md

 | `bs16-e10-cs0-lr5e-05` |   96.14 |   95.83 |   96.17 |   96.08 |   96.05 | 96.05 ± 0.12 |

 Please watch and star this repo for updates.

+# Results III

+I fixed the Tokenizer issue on the model side by forking the original ModernBERT Large model and applying the fixes in the Tokenizer config.
+This model is available [here](https://huggingface.co/stefan-it/ModernBERT-large-tokenizer-fix) under the `stefan-it/ModernBERT-large-tokenizer-fix` Model Hub identifier.

+Additionally, new experiments are conducted by pooling the first and last subtoken (instead of only using the first subtoken embedding), as this improved performance.